top of page

 Boozhoo, aaniin!
 Biindigen miinawaa nindaadizooke wigamigong; enji-zaagi'iding miinawaa gikendaasong.
 Ninga-aawechige noongom giizhigad!
 "Hello my relatives, I greet you in a good way.
 Welcome back in my Storytelling Lodge, a place of love and knowing.
 Let's share a teaching today!

-Today's story features a set of wedding rings created at my workbench and reflecting a lesson about probably the most essential ingredient of life: love.
-Zaagi'idiwin, or Mutual Love, is the second Grandmother/Grandfather Teaching of the Anishinaabeg peoples.
-But why is it so essential and what does it mean, to love someone or something?
+Today's narrative highlights a collection of storytelling rings crafted at my workbench.
+These rings, which are not available for purchase, embody a lesson about perhaps the most crucial element of life: love.
+Zaagi'idiwin, or Mutual Love, represents the second Grandmother/Grandfather Teaching of the Anishinaabeg people.
+But why is it so vital, and what does it mean to love someone or something?

 ~~ LOVE IS AN OUTWARD EXPRESSION ~~

-To our ancestors, the verb for love (or zaagi') was meant to be an outward expression.
-But nowadays we have turned love into a self-centered act; it’s all about me and what I love...
-I love money, I love food, I love pleasure, et cetera.
-And we need it NOW.
-However, according to the second Grandfather teaching, we should return instead to the selfless, outward expression of love that our language teaches us, to give our love out to others, our relatives, all earth's and water's and sky's creatures.
+For our ancestors, the verb for love (zaagi') signified an outward expression.
+However, today, we have transformed love into a self-centered act; it revolves around me and what I love...
+I love money, I love food, I love pleasure, and so on.
+We demand it NOW.
+Yet, as the second Grandfather teaching suggests, we should return to the selfless, outward expression of love that our language imparts, extending our love to others, our relatives, and all creatures of the earth, water, and sky.

-Below we see a few examples in Anishinaabemowin, our language, of this outward expression of zaagi':
+Here are several examples in Anishinaabemowin, our language, demonstrating this outward expression of zaagi':

 Zaagidenenaniwetaw: "stick out one's tongue at someone"

-Haw sa, yet the notion of outwardness is probably the most beautifully expressed through the verbs 'zaagigi,' 'zaagibagaa,' and 'zaagijiwan': respectively, 'sprout, grow out,' 'leaves bud,' and 'flow out.'
-As if love were a tree shoot growing spontaneously out of the human heart-mind, or a river that flows toward its mouth, meandering through the countryside and blessing its banks with floods, leaving behind lakes and bringing fertility to the land...
+Haw sa, yet the concept of outwardness is perhaps most beautifully conveyed through the verbs 'zaagigi,' 'zaagibagaa,' and 'zaagijiwan': meaning 'sprout, grow out,' 'leaves bud,' and 'flow out,' respectively.
+It's as if love were a tree shoot spontaneously emerging from the human heart-mind, or a river flowing toward its mouth, winding through the countryside and blessing its banks with floods, leaving behind lakes and bringing fertility to the land...

 ~~ LOOK WITHIN YOURSELF FIRST ~~